 Stated income is calculated as income that you could reasonably expect to earn in a business of your size in your industry.

 You Can Obtain Approvals Rapidly

 Applying for a mortgage in your bank takes a lot of time, and usually, there’s no guarantee that you will be approved.
-With a self-employed mortgage in Canada, you can get a response within 24 hours, and you won’t have to follow the extensive processes that banks have.
+With a self-employed mortgage in Toronto, you can get a response within 24 hours, and you won’t have to follow the extensive processes that banks have.
 Sometimes, the duration of the application differs depending on how complicated the regulations for the mortgage you want are.
 In most cases, it doesn’t take longer than 48 hours.
 Your credit status won’t play a role in getting the mortgage, which also speeds up the process.
 It also allows you to get a loan even if you have pending credit cards and utility bills.
 Certified Mortgage Brokers can make the application even easier.
 We will get you the right lenders, depending on the type of mortgage you want and your financial status.